-For those who claim five to nine years of work experience, pay on average amounts to about $21.91 per hour.
-The greater proportion of employees (38 percent) report one to four years of experience and bring home median pay of approximately $20.66 per hour.
+Those who have five to nine years of work experience see average pay of about $20.99 per hour.
+Broken down by tenure, the largest share of Duke University Medical Center employees (39 percent) have one to four years of experience and earn $20.66 per hour on average.

-Residents of Raleigh, N.C. pick up paychecks that are higher than any other city — the median salary is about $23.52 per hour; other top-paying cities include the company's headquarter city of Durham, N.C. ($20.66) and Chapel Hill, N.C. (around $16.55).
+Residents of Raleigh, N.C. pick up paychecks that are higher than any other city — the median salary is $23.21 per hour; other top-paying cities include the company's headquarter city of Durham, N.C. ($20.53) and Chapel Hill, N.C. (about $16.55).

 Certifications and Degrees

-Duke University Medical Center's employees who participated in the survey are more likely to be female — the female-to-male ratio is more than 3 to 1.
+At Duke University Medical Center, there are significantly more females who responded to the questionnaire than males — the female-to-male ratio is more than 3 to 1.

 Benefits and Perks

 Only one in four workers at Duke University Medical Center enjoy paid vacation time, and just 18 percent can take sick leave.
 Employees can save for retirement by joining one of several savings plans such as a 403(b) plan, a 401(k) plan, and a company pension plan.
 Health insurance comes as part of the deal for a large number of respondents, and a strong majority of respondents report receiving dental coverage as well.
 A few more workplace perks are life insurance and tuition reimbursement.